 U.S. Economy Added Only 103,000 Jobs In March

-The American economy marked its 90th consecutive month of job growth in March — but the U.S. added fewer jobs than had been expected, with a net gain of only 103,000.
+The U.S. economy marked its 90th consecutive month of job growth in March, but the U.S. added fewer jobs than had been expected, with a net gain of only 103,000.

 The unemployment rate was unchanged at 4.1 percent, the Bureau of Labor Statistics said in Friday's monthly update on the nation's economic health.